tsuru/tsuru/docs/understanding/architecture.rst

 Router
 ------

-The router component routes traffic to application units (Docker containers).
+The router component routes traffic from users to applications.
+The recommended implementation of router is `kubernetes-router <https://github.com/tsuru/kubernetes-router>` that manages kubernetes loadbalancers and ingresses.